 Supergreat is another site that keeps their personas central to their design.
 The beauty-only social media sharing platform also incorporates a shopping component.
 The brand focuses on real consumers sharing feedback on a wide array of beauty products and encourages members to not only post pre-recorded reviews but also host live shows and engage with their active audience.

 The first thing you see when you reach their website or open their app is the lineup of current and upcoming live shows.
 The remaining layout varies slightly depending on whether you browse on a desktop or through the app, but both access points allow users to watch pre-recorded reviews, shop trending products, view popular brands or featured content creators, and click through to read long-form beauty articles or buying guides.

 Source: Bold Botanica

 It’s no secret that people are visual learners.
 And in this modern age, high-resolution imagery captures attention better than walls of text.
-But incorporating iimagery that’s relevant — or at least compelling — can be tricky.
+But incorporating iimagery that’s relevant — or at least compelling — can be tricky when it comes to web design.
 Bold Botanica is a supplement company that plays up its connection with nature through a looping fullscreen set of videos that play on the home page.